groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/groupdocs-annotation-java-text-redaction-tutorial/_index.md

 ```

 ### Development Environment Checklist

-- **Java 8+** (Java 11+ recommended for better performance)
+- **Java 8+** (Java 11+ recommended).
-- **Maven 3.6+** or Gradle equivalent
+- **Maven 3.6+** (or Gradle equivalent).
-- **IDE** with good Maven integration (IntelliJ IDEA, Eclipse, VS Code)
+- **IDE** with Maven support (IntelliJ IDEA, Eclipse, VS Code).
-- **Test PDF files** with actual sensitive content for realistic testing
+- **Test PDFs** that contain real sensitive data for realistic validation.

 ### Licensing Considerations
 For development and testing, grab a [free temporary license](https://purchase.groupdocs.com/temporary-license/).
-Production deployments require a full license, but the trial gives you everything you need to evaluate the library's capabilities.
+Production deployments require a full license, but the trial gives you the full feature set for evaluation.

-## Step-by-Step Implementation Guide
+## How to Redact PDF Using GroupDocs.Annotation

-### Initialize Your PDF Annotator
+### Step 1: Initialize the PDF Annotator

-Start by creating an annotator instance for your target document.
-This is your main entry point for all annotation operations:
+Create an `Annotator` instance that points to the PDF you want to protect.

 ```java
 import com.groupdocs.annotation.Annotator;